ndeadly/MissionControl/README.md

 ### Module configuration

 A template for the config .ini file will be installed to `/config/MissionControl/missioncontrol.ini.template`.
-To modify the default module settings, copy the template to `/config/MissionControl/missioncontrol.ini` and uncomment/modify any settings you want to change.
+To modify the default module settings, copy the template to `/config/MissionControl/missioncontrol.ini` and uncomment (remove the leading `;`) and modify any settings you want to change.
 The file is only parsed on startup, so any changes you make will require a reboot to take effect.
+Settings entries that can't be parsed/validated correctly are ignored.
 Currently there is only a small set of configuration settings, but this will be expanded upon in future releases.

 - `[general]`
 These are general settings for mission control features.